roschlynnmichael/Patient-Monitoring-System/Arduino Code/README.md

 ESP8266 not sending data to Firebase: Update the fingeprint in your HTTPCLIENT.h to enable secure communication between the ESP module and Firebase.
 Put your firebase database host on the website https://www.grc.com/fingerprints.htm and click to fingeprint your firebase database host.
 Copy this fingerprint and input it into your HTTPCLIENT.h file in the arduino library.
 Even after this if it doesn't send data, be sure to check your connection as loose connections are 90% of the times causing errors.

+In 90% of the times, loose connections can occur which can cause the hardware to fail.
+It is always wise to recheck and tighten up connections before powering on the system.

+ESP8266 (Timeout: Waiting for Packet Header): Recheck your connections and also make sure whether you have grounded GPIO0 to ground or not.
+Power off your arduino recheck the connection and then connect it back.
+You would require a few tries at this stage to get the ESP8266 to enter flashing mode and successfully burnt.